dragona/android-intro/13_Weather_Application/readme.md

 ![Primary design](display/design_version_01.gif)

-I will copy the images I created earlier and paste them inside my drawable folder.
-If you are following with me, there is something I would like to note here.
+I will copy the images I created earlier and paste them into my drawable folder.
+If you are following me, there is something I would like to note here.
 By default, Android Studio displays your project files in the Android view.
-This view does not reflect the actual file hierarchy on disk, but is organized by modules and file types to simplify navigation between key source files of your project, hiding certain files or directories that are not commonly used. ([Read more](https://developer.android.com/studio/projects/index.html))
+This view does not reflect the actual file hierarchy on disk but is organized by modules and file types to simplify navigation between key source files of your project, hiding certain files or directories that are not commonly used. ([Read more](https://developer.android.com/studio/projects/index.html))

 ![The drawable folder](display/drawable.gif)

-To make sure, my images are placed in the folder I want it to be, I will paste them inside my drawable folder as shown below.
+To make sure, my images are placed in the folder I want it to be, I will paste them into my drawable folder as shown below.

 ![Paste the images in the drawable folder](display/paste_drawables.gif)